ryancooper/course-info/README.md

 3. Enter your MIT ID and you'll be automatically added to the organization and will have a repository created for you.

-4. If for whatever reason you can't join the organization, contact a TA, and them him know.
+4. If for whatever reason you can't join the organization, contact a TA for help.

 5. You should now be apart of the [MIT-DB-Class] and should have access to a few different repositories.

-   You should also now have a repository setup just for your homework solutions.
+   You should also now have a repository set up just for your homework solutions.
-   This should be located in the MIT-DB-Class organization and be called `hw-answers-<MIT ID here>`.
+   This should be called `hw-answers-<MIT ID here>` and located in the MIT-DB-Class organization.

-   This is what you'll setup in the next section to allow you to write your homework answers and submit them.
+   This is what you'll set up in the next section to allow you to write your homework answers and submit them.

 If the above didn't work, contact one of the TAs to help you out.